-The following procedures were done:
+The following procedures were performed:

-- We tested the design, implementation and operating effectiveness of key controls over the loan approval, administration and monitoring processes, as well as processes to identify and record loan impairment provisions. - We employed our IT specialists to test the data flows from source systems to impairment models to test their completeness and accuracy. - With the assistance of our internal specialists we assessed each of the portfolio loan loss provisioning models employed by the Company.
-For this purpose, we tested a sample of the model input data used in the models. - We assessed whether the modelling assumptions used considered all relevant risks, and whether the additional adjustments to reflect un-modelled risks were reasonable.
-Where a more appropriate assumption or input in provision measurement could be made, we recalculated the provision on that basis and compared the results with those of the management for any indication of management bias.
+- We tested the design, implementation and operating effectiveness of key controls over the loan approval, administration and monitoring processes, as well as processes to identify, assess and record loan impairment provisions. - Probability of defaults are estimated by the organization based on the data on migration of sums throughout delinquency buckets during the period from December 2014 to November 2017 as a weighted average of monthly roll rates (frequencies of loans at each bucket to shift to the bucket of more than 180 days past due) and sums at each bucket. - We assessed the portfolio loan loss provisioning models employed by the Organization by reviewing migrations of loans within the buckets of overdue days.
+We also tested a sample of the model input data such as overdue days used in the migration. - We assessed whether the modelling assumptions used considered all relevant risks, and whether the additional adjustments to reflect un-modelled risks were reasonable.
+Where we believed that a different value of assumption or input should be used, we recalculated the provision on that basis and compared the results with those of the management's for indications of management's bias. - We have assessed the adequacy and completeness of disclosures.